Luis Octavio

 The Problem

-When we mapped user behavior, the pattern was clear: users weren't distributing their investments.
+When we mapped user behavior, the pattern was that users weren't distributing their investments.
 They picked one option and stayed there.

 The hypothesis: Users default to the conservative option because the product gives them no other frame to work with.